abzcoding/lvim/README.md

     <small><i>(ðŸ”Ž Click to expand/collapse)</i></small>
   </summary>

-- I'm on [this PR](https://github.com/LunarVim/LunarVim/pull/2544) of LunarVim and i'm using `neovim 0.8 head`
+- I'm on [this PR](https://github.com/LunarVim/LunarVim/pull/2544) of LunarVim and i am using `neovim 0.8 head`
 - Do not use as is, too much bloated!
 Also do not use on a potato PC!!
 - i have a auto command to disable syntax,etc when you open files larger than `1MB`
 - if you don't want to use `harpoon`, disable it